MiguelHigueraDev/MiguelHigueraDev/README.md

 ## Recent (public) projects I've worked on

+- [miguelhiguera.dev](https://github.com/MiguelHigueraDev/miguelhiguera.dev): My personal website and portfolio.
+Resembles a desktop operating system.
 - [URL Shortener](https://github.com/MiguelHigueraDev/url-shortener): Simple URL shortening service.
 Made with Spring Boot, Angular, and PostgreSQL.
 - [Discord Card React](https://github.com/MiguelHigueraDev/discord-card-react): An easy to use React Component that renders a Discord card that can optionally sync with your _real_ Discord connection status and activities.
 - [Bouncer Bot](https://github.com/MiguelHigueraDev/discord-bouncer-bot): A Discord bot that helps you easily move people to a designated **private** voice channel.
-- [miguelhiguera.dev](https://github.com/MiguelHigueraDev/miguelhiguera.dev): My personal website and portfolio.
 - [raccoonBot](https://github.com/MiguelHigueraDev/raccoonBot): A multipurpose Discord bot with games, utility commands like polls, birthday reminders, and other features.

 ## GitHub stats!